 Key takeaways for weather-smart travel:

-- Monitor forecasts for the entire route, not just departure and destination cities
+- Monitor forecasts for the entire route corridor, not just departure and destination cities

 - Maintain proper emergency equipment for your vehicle type